Hazebyte/CrateReloaded/docs/reference/faq.md

 **Why are players unable to open set crates in certain locations?**

 ```
-Certain protection capabilities interfere with our plugin's events.
+Certain protection capabilities interfere with our plugin's event handling.

 Solution:
 Check the default minecraft spawn protection in server.properties.